 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for common buckthorn was based upon this literature review developed by the department.
+The recommendation for common buckthorn was based upon this literature review [PDF] developed by the department.

 Leaves & stems: Ovate or elliptic, with prominent veins curving toward the tip.
 Mostly opposite leaves, 1-2.5” long, with tiny teeth.
 Leaves remain on plants and stay green into fall.
 The bark is gray to brown with prominent light-colored lenticels.
 Cut bark exposes an orange inner cambium layer.

 Flowers: Inconspicuous, small and clustered in leaf axils.
 Fragrant, greenish-yellow, 4-petaled flowers that bloom in spring.

 Fruits & seeds: Abundant clusters of round, black, pea-sized fruit.
 Ripen on female plants in late summer.
 Dispersed by birds and mammals.
 Fruits remain on plants into winter after all the leaves have fallen.